-Difficult as the Day is, cruel as this War has been, seperated as I am on account of it from the dearest connextion in life, I would not exchange my Country for the Wealth of the Indies, or be any other than an American tho I might be Queen or Empress of any Nation upon the Globe.
-My Soul is unambitious of pomp or power, Beneath my Humble roof, Bless'd with the Society and tenderest affection of my dear partner, I have enjoyed as much felicity, and as exquisite happiness as falls to the share of mortals; and tho I have been call'd to sacrifice to my Country, I can glory in my Sacrifice, and derive pleasure from my intimate connextion with one who is esteemed worthy of the important trust devolved upon him.119
+of the Indies, or be any other than an American tho I might be Queen or Empress of any Nation upon the Globe.
+My Soul is unambitious of pomp or power.
+Beneath my Humble roof, Bless'd with the Society and tenderest affection of my dear partner, I have enjoyed as much felicity, and as exquisite happiness as falls to the share of mortals; and tho I have been calld to sacrifice to my Country, I can glory in my Sacrifice, and derive pleasure from my intimate connextion with one who is esteemed worthy of the important trust devolved upon him.

 Finally, on June 30, "tears of joy filled" her eyes as she saw the handwriting of her long absent husband.
 Now that she knew he was safe, "I wish myself with you."
-In her absence, he would have to give "a Recital of all your adventures, tho methinks I would not have them in all respects too similar to those of your venerable Colleague."
+In her absence, he would have to give "a Recital of all your adventures, tho methinks I would not have them in all respects too similar to those related of your venerable Colleigue."
 Two men recently arrived from France visited Abigail and told her how John and Johnny were doing.
-They described the "Freedom and fondness of the [ladies] for the venerable Doctor," but also described how the "grave American republican [from Massachusetts] was so embarrassed by the show of affection.
+They described the "Freedoms and fondness of the [ladies] for the venerable Doctor," but also described how the "grave American republican [from Massachusetts] was so embarrassed by the show of affection.
 In her next letter, she confidently allowed him to be embraced by the French ladies because she held "possession of what I think they cannot rob me of.
-Tis mine by a free gift, mine by exchange, mine by a long possession, mine by merrit and mine by every law humane and divine."
-120 She apologized for being so bold.
-She felt "myself embarrassed whilst my Heart overflows, and longs to give utterance to my pen."
-121
+Tis mine by a free gift, mine by exchange, mine by a long possession, mine by merrit and mine by every law humane and divine."120 She apologized for being so bold.
+She felt "myself embaresse'd whilst my Heart overflows, and longs to give utterance to my pen."121